void-linux/void-docs/src/config/network/networkmanager.md

 ## Configuring NetworkManager

+Users of NetworkManager must belong to the `network` group.

 The `NetworkManager` package includes a command line tool, [nmcli(1)](https://man.voidlinux.org/nmcli.1), and a Text User Interface, [nmtui(1)](https://man.voidlinux.org/nmtui.1) to control network settings.